 “This is a great stretch for someone who sits for long periods of the day, as blood begins to pool in the hip area,” Widmann says.

 “To perform, stand tall with your feet parallel, and step your right foot back about three to four feet, balancing on the toe of the right foot.
 Bend your left knee to bring it above your ankle, either keeping your hands on your hips for balance or reaching your arms up by your ears.”

-For more stretches or yoga poses, try our newest Aaptiv classes.
-Our world class trainers will guide you each step of the workout.
-Learn more here.
+For more stretches or yoga classes, try out Aaptiv.
+Our world class trainers will guide you with our top rated audio fitness app.